pacalet/sab4z/README.md

     Kernel -> Linux Kernel -> no
     Bootloaders -> U-Boot -> no

 Quit (save when asked).
+The options we modified configure [Buildroot](https://buildroot.org/) to:

+1. download all needed software packages in `$SAB4Z/build/rootfs/dl`,
+1. use a compiler cache (faster build),
+1. put the compiler cache in `$SAB4Z/build/rootfs/.buildroot-ccache`,
+1. customize the host name,
+1. customize the welcome banner,
+1. specify an overlay directory (a convenient way to customize the built root [file system](#GlossaryFileSystem)) in `$SAB4Z/build/rootfs/overlays`,
+1. skip [Linux kernel](#GlossaryLinuxKernel) build (we will use the [Linux kernel](#GlossaryLinuxKernel) from the Xilinx git repository),
+1. skip [U-Boot](http://www.denx.de/wiki/U-Boot) build (we will the [U-Boot](http://www.denx.de/wiki/U-Boot) from the Xilinx git repository).

 The overlay directory that we specified will be incorporated in the root [file system](#GlossaryFileSystem).
 It is anchored to the root directory of the root [file system](#GlossaryFileSystem), that is, any file or directory located at the root of the overlay directory will be located at the root of the [file system](#GlossaryFileSystem).
 Create the overlay directory, populate it with a simple shell script that changes the default shell prompt and build the root [file system](#GlossaryFileSystem):

     Host> cd $SAB4Z/build/rootfs
     Host> mkdir -p overlays/etc/profile.d